 Because moonlight is an essential ingredient, the brew can only be concocted at night.
-Ideally it would be on a clear night when the moon is full.
+Ideally it should be on a clear night when the moon is out in full.

-While the brew is on the stove and is being stirred, it is essential that the witch repeats the following spell:-
+While the brew is on the stove and is being stirred, it is essential to repeat the following spell:-

 Hail Celeste, Goddess of the Moon, shine bright and cover us with your unyielding light.
 Let this divine decoction ingest your beams to give it a deadly bite.

-Let the seeds of lethal nightshade and the roots of fatal hemlock come alive to give this potion a jolt that will make its drinker revel in heavenly delights.
-Let its hue be the color of the purpled petaled lavender and let it always taste sweet and savory regardless of when and where in may be consumed.
+Let the seeds of lethal nightshade and the roots of fatal hemlock come alive to give this potion a jolt that will make its drinker revel in heavenly delight.
+Let its hue be the color of the purpled petaled lavender and let it always taste sweet and sensual.

 I call upon the four sisters, the Guardian of the Northern Tower, the Guardian of the Western Tower, the Guardian of the Southern Tower and the Guardian of the Eastern tower to help seal this potion with their divine magic so that threads that bind this spell together will not be undone by mortal devices.